by Pit Przygodda

 In 1980, when I was 12 years old, my parents bought my first synthesizer, a KORG MS-20.

 In 1992, I was 24 years old and a student for experimental-film at the art-academy-hamburg (germany).
-In the stop-motion-class of professor Franz Wintzensen we (the students) started working on blank-film-material to get an idea of the relationsship between time while screening and length of the material.
+In the stop-motion-class of professor Franz Winzentsen we (the students) started working on blank-film-material to get an idea of the relationsship between time while screening and length of the material.
 As a music-addicted I drove my attention to the sound-track on the film-material (it was 35mm-material with optical sound!)
 So I glued curtains on the film material even on the optical-sound-track, because I knew that the periodical structures of the curtains would generate steady tones, not noise.
 So it was.
-The film is called "gardine sing sing" ("curtain sing sing") and can be seen here. ("Johannes Przygodda" = "Pit Przygodda")
+The film is called "Gardine Sing Sing" ("curtain sing sing"). ("Johannes Przygodda" = "Pit Przygodda")